The differential graded Verlinde Formula and the Deligne Conjecture

 Since this generalization can be best understood and proven as a topological result, it will be beneficial to recall the topological underpinning of the semisimple Verlinde formula.
 Indeed, a topological viewpoint already informed \cite{verlinde}.
 The viewpoint presented here is mostly due to \cite{witten,turaev}: If $\cat{C}$ is a semisimple modular category, then $\cat{C}$ gives rise to a three-dimensional topological field theory $Z_\cat{C}$ by the Reshetikhin-Turaev construction \cite{rt1,rt2}.
 In fact, semisimple modular categories are equivalent to once-extended three-dimensional topological field theories by a result of Bartlett, Douglas, Schommer-Pries and Vicary \cite{BDSPV15}.
-The topological field theory $Z_\cat{C}$ assigns to the torus $\mathbb{T}^2$ the vector space spanned by the isomorphism classes of simple objects of $\cat{C}$;

-Since every mapping class group element can be seen as an invertible three-dimensional bordism, the vector space $Z_\cat{C}(\mathbb{T}^2)$ comes with an action of the mapping class group $\SL(2,\mathbb{Z})$ of the torus.
-Generally, the bordism category needs to be twisted by a 2-cocycle to account for the so-called \emph{framing anomaly}; as a result, the mapping class group actions will only be projective instead of linear (for the torus, one can make the action linear, but this would require making choices that would lead to problems elsewhere).
+The topological field theory $Z_\cat{C}$ assigns to the torus $\mathbb{T}^2$ the vector space $Z_\cat{C}(\mathbb{T}^2)\cong k \left[\ [x_0] ,[x_1], \dots ,[x_n] \ \right]$ spanned by the isomorphism classes of simple objects of $\cat{C}$.
+Since every mapping class group element can be seen as an invertible three-dimensional bordism, the vector space $Z_\cat{C}(\mathbb{T}^2)$ comes with an action of the mapping class group $\SL(2,\mathbb{Z})$ of the torus (generally, the mapping class group actions will be projective because of the \emph{framing anomaly}).
 The multiplication~\eqref{eqnfusionmult} induced by the monoidal product can be obtained by the evaluation of $Z_\cat{C}$ on the three-dimensional bordism

-where $P:\mathbb{S}^1 \sqcup \mathbb{S}^1\to \mathbb{S}^1$ is the two-dimensional pair of pants bordism.
-Note that this treats the two $\mathbb{S}^1$-factors of the torus differently: While on the first factor two copies of the circle are fused together via the pair of pants, the second factor is just a spectator.
-This disparity turns out to be responsible for the usefulness of the Verlinde formula: As a result of treating the $\mathbb{S}^1$-factors differently, the multiplication is maximally incompatible with the action of the mapping class group $\SL(2,\mathbb{Z})$ of the torus on the vector space $Z_\cat{C}(\mathbb{T}^2)$ meaning that, except for trivial cases, the mapping class group elements will never act through algebra morphisms.
-More explicitly, if we pick a mapping class group element $R\in \SL(2,\mathbb{Z})$ and conjugate the multiplication with $R$, i.e.\ replace it with